CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/windows-2019.md

 ### Description
 In this KB article, we walk through creating a Virtual Machine (VM) with Windows 2019 OS in Lumen Private Cloud on VMware Cloud Foundation (LPC on VCF).
-In this KB article, we walk through creating a Virtual Machine with Windows 2019 OS in Lumen Private Cloud on VMware Cloud Foundation (LPC on VCF).

 ### Steps